mimecuvalo/helloworld/docs/readme.md

 - generator steps for Sequelize files
 - see if `lazy` attribute can be a good substitute for ContentThumb's delay-loading logic (chrome 75)
 - finish up Admin panel to add/delete users
+- prefer JSON for webfinger, easier
+- loading state when following someone new
+- invalid url (i.e. with http:) follow error on dashboard

 ### p1 (medium pri)